onzfonz/comp227/src/content/3/en/part3b.md

 }
 ```

-The script *npm run build:ui* builds the frontend and copies the production version under the backend repository.
+The script `npm run build:ui` builds the frontend and copies the production version under the backend repository.
-*npm run deploy* releases the current backend to Heroku.
+`npm run deploy` releases the current backend to Heroku.

-*npm run deploy:full* combines these two and contains the necessary <i>git</i> commands to update the backend repository.
+`npm run deploy:full` combines these two and contains the necessary *git* commands to update the backend repository.

-There is also a script *npm run logs:prod* to show the Heroku logs.
+There is also a script `npm run logs:prod` to show the Heroku logs.

-Note that the directory paths in the script <i>build:ui</i> depend on the location of repositories in the file system.
+Note that the directory paths in the script `build:ui` depend on the location of repositories in the file system.

 >**NB**  On Windows, npm scripts are executed in cmd.exe as the default shell which does not support bash commands.
 For the above bash commands to work, you can change the default shell to Bash (in the default Git for Windows installation) as follows: